wdi-atx-10/class/office-hours.md

 ## General Review

 General Review sessions are a chance for you to receive extra help on topics that we already discussed in class.
-These topics can range from what we do in class that day to something from day one if needed.
-The instructor will ask for topics that students want to discuss and priortize what topics to go over for everyone.
+The topics can range from what we did in class that day to something from day one if required.
+The instructor will ask for topics that students wish to discuss and priortize what topics to go over for everyone.

 ## Homework Feedback